 The Sneaky, Snacky Squirrel Game

-Practice matching, sorting, counting, and simple math skills with this entertaining educational game for preschoolers.
-Kids love this game.
+Practice matching, sorting, counting, and simple math skills with this entertaining, educational game for preschoolers.

 Go Fish / Crazy Eights / Alphabet Concentration / Old Maid

-These are the classic cards games of childhood.
+These are the classic card games of childhood.
 Stick them in your bag and have them with you at restaurants.
 I used to take my kids out for game dates at a bagel store and have many happy memories of Go Fish and bagels.
-My suggestion for Go Fish is to start with pairs instead of fours — it makes it easier to win and shorter to play which is better for younger kids.
+My suggestion for Go Fish is to start with pairs instead of fours — it makes it easier to win with preschoolers and shorter to play, which is also better for younger kids.